Ganymede (mythology): Ancient visual arts

 In 5th-century Athens, the story of Ganymede became popular among vase-painters, which was suited to the all-male symposium.
 Ganymede was usually depicted as a muscular young man, although Greek and Roman sculpture typically depicted his physique as less developed than athletes'.

 One of the earliest depictions of Ganymede is a red-figure krater by the Berlin Painter in the Musée du Louvre.
 Zeus pursues Ganymede on one side, while the youth runs away on the other side, rolling along a hoop while holding aloft a crowing cock.
 The Ganymede myth was depicted in recognizable contemporary terms, illustrated with common behavior of homoerotic courtship rituals, as on a vase by the "Achilles Painter" where Ganymede also flees with a cock.
-Cocks were common gifts from older male suitors to younger men they were interested in romantically in 5th century Athens.
+Cocks were common gifts from older male suitors to younger men they were interested in romantically in 5th-century Athens.
 Leochares (c.
-350 BCE), a Greek sculptor of Athens who was engaged with Scopas on the Mausoleum at Halicarnassus cast a lost bronze group of Ganymede and the Eagle, a work that was held remarkable for its ingenious composition.
+350 BCE), a Greek sculptor of Athens who was engaged with Scopas on the Mausoleum at Halicarnassus, cast a lost bronze group of Ganymede and the Eagle, a work that was held remarkable for its ingenious composition.
 It is apparently copied in a well-known marble group in the Vatican.
 Such Hellenistic gravity-defying feats were influential in the sculpture of the Baroque.

 Ganymede and Zeus in the guise of an eagle were a popular subject on Roman funerary monuments with at least 16 sarcophagi depicting this scene.

+The Carthage Paleo-Christian Museum has a fifth-century Roman statue of Ganymede.